Kitasio/svelte-aid/README.md

 `src`

 Optional arguments:
+`srcMobile` for a mobile version of the img
 `alt` like html alt
 `classes` like css class
 `loading` like html loading (default is `lazy`, can change to `eager`)